HAONANTAO/Mock_AI_ChatBot/README.md

 # **License**：

-License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License, which is detailed as follows:

-MIT License Text
+## MIT License Text

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is provided to do the same, subject to the following conditions:
+Permission is hereby freely granted to any individual or entity that obtains a copy of this software, along with its associated documentation files (collectively referred to as the "Software").
+Recipients have unrestricted rights to engage with the Software.
+This includes, but is not limited to, the rights to use, duplicate, adapt, merge, publish, disseminate, sublicense, and even sell copies of the Software.
+Moreover, those who receive the Software are also permitted to carry out the same actions, subject to the conditions below.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+It is mandatory that the above-mentioned copyright notice and this permission notice be incorporated into all copies, or any substantial segments, of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR ANYTHING DONE WITH THE SOFTWARE.
+The Software is offered on an "as is" basis.
+There are no warranties of any kind, whether expressed or implied.
+This encompasses, but is not restricted to, warranties regarding merchantability, suitability for a specific purpose, and non-infringement.
+Under no circumstances shall the authors or copyright holders be held accountable for any claims, damages, or other liabilities.
+These could arise from actions related to contracts, torts, or other legal causes, and be directly or indirectly connected to the Software, or any activities performed using it.

-By choosing the MIT license, we aim to promote an open and collaborative development environment.
-Developers are free to fork, improve, and integrate this project into their own works, as long as they retain the appropriate copyright notices.
-This license is popular for its simplicity and permissiveness, which encourages a wide range of contributions from the open-source community.
-Whether you're an individual hacker looking to tinker with the code or a large organization seeking to build on top of our foundation, the MIT license gives you the freedom to do so.
+By opting for the MIT license, our intention is to foster an open, collaborative development ecosystem.
+Developers are at liberty to fork the project, enhance it, and integrate it into their own undertakings, provided that they preserve the relevant copyright notices.
+This license is favored for its straightforwardness and permissive nature, which spurs a diverse array of contributions from the open-source community.
+Whether you're an independent coder eager to experiment with the code, or a large enterprise looking to build upon our groundwork, the MIT license endows you with the necessary freedom.